 - Brandon Hawk, Antonia Karaisl, and Nick White (2019).
 “Modelling Medieval Hands: Practical OCR for Caroline Minuscule”, Digital Humanities Quarterly, Volume 13, Issue 1. http://www.digitalhumanities.org/dhq/vol/13/1/000412/000412.html

-All are welcome, and participants are encouraged to bring tablets or laptops.
+Participants are encouraged to bring laptops or tablets.

 We hope you can join us,

 Post-meeting Resources: Dr. Romano has shared with us the github directory he designed for today.
 Browse to: https://github.com/allenjromano/dirtyocr/blob/master/dirtyocr.md